 Adidas Men’s Icon Bounce TPU

-The Adidas Men’s Icon Bounce TPU features an Ironskin toe cap which provides abrasion resistant and protection.
+The Adidas Men’s Icon Bounce TPU features an Ironskin toe cap which provides abrasion resistance and protection.
 Traction is provided to pitchers by the use of a StealTrax TPU outsole plate, which makes it similar to using metal cleats.
 They also have a Nubuck upper which is ventilated for breathability, making them cool baseball cleats for extra comfort.

 In addition, bounce cushioning technology is used on each cleat to provide maximum support and flexibility.
 A mix of leather and synthetic is used for durability.